ServerContainers/samba/README.md

 The container repos will be updated regularly.

-## Variants
+## Build & Variants

+You can specify `DOCKER_REGISTRY` environment variable (for example `my.registry.tld`) and use the build script to build the main container and it's variants for _x86_64, arm64 and arm_

+You'll find all images tagged like `a3.15.0-s4.15.2` which means `a<alpine version>-s<samba version>`.
+This way you can pin your installation/configuration to a certian version. or easily roll back if you experience any problems.

+To build a `latest` tag run `./build.sh release`

-You can use the `generate-variants.sh` script to generate variations of this container.
+For builds without specified registry you can use the `generate-variants.sh` script to generate variations of this container and build the repos yourself.

 - `latest` or `a<alpine version>-s<samba version>`
     - main version of this repo